-Remember – Spring will Come
+Remember – Spring Will Come

 The seasons are temporary.
 Winter will turn to spring.
 Our clocks will move forward, and the days will get longer.
-If you are able, embrace the change in seasons – enjoy lighted candles, read a book under a warm blanket, and put up seasonal decorations.
+If you can, embrace the change in seasons – enjoy lighted candles, read a book under a warm blanket, and put up seasonal decorations.
 Use the dreary weather as an impetus to clean and organize your home.

-If You Need More Help, Seek it Out
+If You Need More Help, Seek it Out.

 Sacramento Auto Accident Attorney